Ala-Eddine-BOUDEMIA/Histone-Co-Expression-Patterns/ReadMe.md

 pip install -r requirements.txt
 ```

-# R dependencies can be installed via the init_data.R script
 2. Data Preparation

 Raw data was sourced from the recount2 project.
 The initial processing step converts per-base coverage to read counts.